First day on the Somme: Analysis

-In 2009, J. P. Harris described the success of the French and of XIII Corps and XV Corps, the extent of British casualties for ground gained and Haig's responsibility for the British casualties.
-Harris wrote of the inferior German defences on the French front, surprise, superior French artillery and better infantry tactics than those used by the British.
-The French attacked in the south as did the two most successful British corps and in this area, only the first line was expected to be captured.
+In 2009, J. P. Harris described the success of the French, XIII Corps and XV Corps, the extent of British casualties for ground gained and Haig's responsibility for the British casualties.
+Harris wrote of the inferior German defences on the French front, surprise, superior French artillery and better infantry tactics than those of the British.
+The French attacked in the south, as did the two most successful British corps, in this area only the first line was an objective.
 Harris wrote that the German 2nd Army was often ignored in analyses of the First Day and that the main defensive effort was made in the north, the area of greatest German success.
 Terrain in the south, Anglo-French air superiority and closer objectives, tended to concentrate Allied artillery-fire, which was better-observed and more accurate than on the hillier ground to the north.

 In the south, barbed wire was cut, the German fortifications were "exceptionally" damaged and a crude form of creeping barrage preceded the infantry to their objectives.
 Harris held Haig responsible for the extension of the objectives in the north to the German second position, which diluted the density of British artillery-fire, although no study had been made of the details of the preliminary bombardment and caution must accompany a conclusion that bombardment of the closer objectives was unduly dissipated.
 Harris concluded that the attack front was too broad and that Rawlinson should be held responsible with Haig for attempting to advance on a 16 mi front.
 Despite being under no diplomatic pressure from the French or political pressure from London to obtain swift success, the British tried to do too much too quickly, unlike the French Sixth Army which made short advances with the support of massive amounts of artillery-fire.